-What do you look for in Valentine’s Day cocktails?
+What do you look for in the best Valentine’s Day cocktails?
 All that really matters is that the person drinking it likes it.
-But a romantic name or a red, pink or even violet color can add novelty to your cocktail.
+But a romantic name or a red, pink or even violet color can add novelty to your drink.
 So can rich, delicious flavors like coffee and chocolate.

 Beyond that, think about presentation.
-Putting a simple-looking cocktail on a beautiful serving tray transforms the drink into a thing of elegance.
-You can also present a cocktail along with a Valentine’s Day gift.
+Putting a simple-looking drink on a beautiful serving tray transforms it into a thing of elegance.
+You can also present a drink along with a Valentine’s Day gift.

 What about music?
 A favorite album is great to have playing in the background.
 But if you don’t know his or her favorite album yet, check out the easygoing and romantic St. Valentine Lounge Chillout compilation.

 This is another old classic with an orange-spice-mint taste that's hard to pin down, but addictive.
 It's one of those drinks you can't quite explain to anyone, but each sip leaves you wanting another one.

 Named for the Prince song, "Raspberry Beret", this drink blends the delicious raspberry flavor of Chambord with Irish Cream.
 Plus vodka.
 It's decadent, over the top, and out of this world, just as any cocktail named for a Prince song should be.

 The Soft Love is a reddish-pink cordial that tastes like banana and cherry.
 It's a delicious little drink that's a little like a strawberry Banana starburst.
 It makes a great aperitif right before a romantic dinner.

 This stunningly gorgeous cocktail tastes just like the name makes you think it would, with a red sugar rim to make it festive.
 Serve it with a piece of cheesecake with raspberry sauce, chocolate syrup or both drizzled lightly.